Krzysztof-Cieslak/Krzysztof-Cieslak.github.io/_posts/2018-01-25-Reinventing-MVC-for-web-programming-with-F#.md

 A core part of Saturn is a library that can be put on top of any existing Giraffe application.
 This library contains a set of helper functions, tries to hide some complexity of Giraffe (for example manual passing of `next` in every function), and what's most important it introduces several higher level building blocks that can be used to model a web application.
 Those building blocks are using a nice high level, declarative DSL using computation expressions with custom keywords.
 Currently in Saturn there exists 4 such higher level building blocks:

+* Pipelines
+* Scopes
+* Controllers
+* Applications

+and now I shall explain each with a code sample.

  * `pipeline` - the simplest building block provided by Saturn.
 It can be used to combine multiple `HttpHandlers` in a more declarative way without using custom operators.
 It also provides custom operations that hide some of the Giraffe complexity.

 Example: